 The curriculum offered in our Residency program is consistent with that sanctioned by the Counsel on Residency Education in Obstetrics and Gynecology (CREOG).
-We have thoughtfully matched our competency-based curricular goals and objectives to a diverse array of evaluation mechanisms, such that the best evaluation tool is applied to the educational objective we are measuring.
-We employ multiple evaluation tools to get the clearest overall picture of a resident's progression through training.
-Milestones are integrated into our evaluation processes and are utilized to help residents understand their progress through the residency program.
+We employ multiple evaluation tools to get the clearest overall picture of a resident's progression.
+We utilize language consistent with the ACGME Milestones and integrate them into our evaluation processes and are utilized to help residents understand their progress through the residency program.

 Our Surgical Curriculum has been expanded to reflect the incorporation of simulation as an important component of surgical training, as well as to incorporate a Robotics Curriculum into our general OB/GYN residency.
-Dr. Pulvino and Dr. Hunt have developed a formal OB simulation/team training curriculum that utilizes state-of-the-art simulation technology to teach individual and team obstetrical skills.
-Dr. Brandes, urogynecology, has developed a competency based gynecology simulation experience and Dr. Jason Lachance has developed a robotics curriculum with simulation opportunities.
+Dr. Rebecca Hunt has developed a formal OB simulation/team training curriculum that utilizes state-of-the-art simulation technology to teach individual and team obstetrical skills.
+These sessions take place quarterly and focus on a myriad of high risk, low frequency, obstetrical emergencies.